bergano65/azure-docs.ru-ru/articles/app-service/environment/firewall-integration.md

     AzureDiagnostics | where msg_s contains "Deny" | where TimeGenerated >= ago(1h)

-Интеграция брандмауэра Azure с журналами Azure Monitor полезна при первом получении приложения, работающего, если не известно о всех зависимостях приложения. Дополнительные сведения о Azure Monitor журналах см. [в статье анализ данных журнала в Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/log-query-overview).
+Integrating your Azure Firewall with Azure Monitor logs is useful when first getting an application working when you are not aware of all of the application dependencies.
+You can learn more about Azure Monitor logs from [Analyze log data in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/log-query-overview).

 ## <a name="dependencies"></a>Зависимости